svtk/AtomicKotlinCourse/Usability/Enumerations/Exercise 1/task.md

 This task refactors the `Robot` class used in section II.
-Replace the four functions `right()`, `left()`, `down()` and `up()`  with one function `go()` that takes an additional `Direction` argument specifying the direction of movement.
+Replace the four functions `right()`, `left()`, `down()` and `up()`  with one function `go()` that takes an additional `Direction` parameter specifying the direction of movement.

-The location is stored as a pair of coordinates `(x, y)`, where `(0, 0)` is the top-left
+The location is stored as a pair of coordinates `(x, y)`, where `(0, 0)` is the top-left corner:
-corner:

 ```
 (x, y)